Inducing syntactic cut-elimination for indexed nested sequents: Introduction

-calculus~\cite{Kas94,Bru06} is a popular proof formalism that has been used to present intuitionistic logic~\cite{Fit12}, conditional logics~\cite{OliPoz15IA}, logics in the classical and intuitionistic modal cube~\cite{Kas94,Str13FOSSACS,MarStr14AIML} and path axiom extensions of classical modal logic~\cite{GorPosTiu11}.
-The idea is to use a \textit{tree} of traditional sequents as the basic building block rather than just a single traditional sequent.
-The tree structure is encoded using the nesting of $[\cdots]$ and comma.
-Here are some examples:
+The \textit{nested sequent}~\cite{Kas94,Bru06} formalism has been used to give proof calculi for intuitionistic logic~\cite{Fit12}, conditional logics~\cite{AleOliPoz16}, logics in the classical and intuitionistic modal cube~\cite{Kas94,Str13FOSSACS,MarStr14AIML} and path axiom extensions of classical modal logic~\cite{GorPosTiu11}.
+A nested sequent replaces the traditional sequent data structure with a richer data structure. \begin{defi}[nested sequent] A \emph{nested sequent} (NS) is a finite object defined recursively as follows:

-The preceeding two nested sequents can thus be depicted graphically as a (finite directed rooted) tree whose nodes are decorated by traditional sequents.

-\begin{defi}[Geach logics and axioms] A \emph{Geach} logic is an axiomatic extension of the normal modal logic~$K$ by (Geach) axioms of the form:

-\end{defi} There are no known nested sequent calculi for the general class of Geach logics.